hpc-carpentry/hpc-carpentry.github.io/pages/inst-dev.md

 _Our Structure:_
 The Committee has monthly meetings, which are open to new members.
 Meetings are scheduled, organised, and run through this [etherpad](https://pad.carpentries.org/scf-mentoring).
 For more about committee roles, see the [Handbook](https://docs.carpentries.org/topic_folders/mentoring/mentoring-subcommittee-roles.html).
+We also organise information about our work though this [GitHub repo](https://github.com/carpentries/mentoring).

 _Our Leadership:_
 There are two co-Chairs.
 Toby Hodges is one of the current co-Chairs.
 The other co-Chair position is vacant.